· AI

 The budget breakdown:

-| Private PyPI mirror (optional) | ~$600 |
+Private PyPI mirror (optional)Small

 The first employee running AI code on their laptop is user number one.
-Everything in this blueprint starts with that single use case - one person, one repo, one scheduled job migrated off a laptop - and scales to the whole company.
+Everything in this blueprint starts with that single use case, one person, one repo, one scheduled job migrated off a laptop, and scales to the whole company.
 Every month you wait, the debt compounds.
 Not linearly.
 Exponentially.
 Because every new hire who discovers Claude Code or Cursor or Copilot starts generating code on day one.
 And if there’s nowhere approved for that code to go, it stays on their laptop, unscanned, unmonitored, invisible.
 Until it isn’t.

 About the Author

 Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
-With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
+With 25+ years of experience, he is the Co-Founder & CEO of Tallyfy® (raised $3.6m, the Workflow Made Easy® platform) and Partner at Blue Sheen, an AI advisory firm for mid-size companies.
+He helps companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.
+Read Amit's full bio →

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.